brainhack-school2020/ADHDsubtypes_project/README.md

 ## Results

-We were interested in gender differences and ADHD subtype differences, so we started by plotting their scalp distribution.
+We were interested in sex differences and ADHD subtype differences, so we started by plotting their scalp distribution.
 White electrodes indicate the significant differences (computed via Mann-Whitney non parametric test and corrected with Bonferroni).

 Here is the scalp plot showing sex differences.